Wealth Protection Planning

 - Failure to ensure protection of medical practice assets - Allow qualified tax and legal advisors to help you structure the best medical practice strategy for creditor protection.

-- Failure to coordinate all aspects of estate planning – Beneficiary designations, bypass trust, family trust and homestead planning must all be properly structured and coordinated to minimize exposure to risk.
+- Failure to coordinate all aspects of estate planning - Beneficiary designations, bypass trusts, family trusts and homestead planning must all be properly structured and coordinated to minimize exposure to risk.

-- Failure to get proper individualized advice from a competent Florida lawyer – Trying to follow generalized advice or information given by non-specialists or intended for a mass audience can cause significant damage instead of providing the protection that should be in place.
+- Failure to get proper individualized advice from a competent Florida lawyer - Trying to follow generalized advice intended for a mass audience or information given by non-specialists can cause significant damage instead of providing the protection that should be in place.